-Conversely, for Americans who think their country is being taken away from them by a coalition of resentful leftists, SJWs, La Raza admirers and race hustlers then they will most likely vote for Trump and dislike Obama and Clinton, as well as most of academia, the media and Hollywood.
-For these people even if Trump somehow ends up destroying the historic American nation it will be through stupidity or ineptitude, not through design.
+Conversely, for Americans who think their country is being taken away from them by a coalition of resentful leftists, SJWs, race hustlers and supporters of La Raza then they will most likely vote for Trump.
+They will naturally dislike Clinton, as well as most of academia, the media and Hollywood.
+For these people, even if Trump does somehow end up destroying the historic American nation, it will be through ineptitude rather than design.

-It seems to me that Trump voters don’t need to do much soul-searching because the things they want are the same as most people in most times and places have always wanted: not to be replaced.
-However, I think liberals should ask themselves why it is they want more immigration; why they are happy for the demographic balance of America to shift away from whites and towards Hispanics and Muslims; why the alleged benefits of diversity outweigh the decline in social capital that social scientists have noticed in mixed neighbourhoods; why people who prefer to live among their own kind should be forced to live with people different from them; why they think immigrant labour, either legal or illegal, doesn’t depress the wages of American workers, or if they agree that it does, why this doesn’t bother them.
+Trump voters don’t need to do much soul-searching since the things they want are pretty much what all people throughout history and in all places have wanted i.e not to be replaced.
+However, liberals should ask themselves why they want more immigration; why do they want the demographic balance of America to shift away from whites and towards Hispanics, blacks and Muslims; why are they happy to pay the price of a decline in social capital just to get the diversity they are so keen on; why are they happy to force force people who want to live among their own kind to live with people very different from them; why do they mind immigrants, both legal and illegal, flooding the job market and thus depressing the wages of Americans.

 The bottom line is that Hillary’s supporters and Trump’s supporters have two very different temperaments and no end of dialogue or discussion will reconcile them.
-It’s a bit like arguing over which is best, curry or Spaghetti Bolognese.
-There is no ‘fact of the matter’, only a preference for one kind of food, one kind of life over another.
-On the one side are those who prefer demographic stability and to live in a super-majority of whites.
+It’s a bit like arguing over which is best, vanilla or chocolate ice-cream.
+There is no ‘fact of the matter’, only a preference for one flavour over another, for one kind of life over another.
+On the one side are those who prefer demographic stability and to live in a super-majority of whites, an arrangement that has worked pretty well up till now.
 These people want a small government that protects the country’s borders and deports anyone who is there illegally.
-They don’t want lavish social programs that benefit certain groups more than others and often seem to reward fecklessness.
+They don’t want lavish social programs that often end up rewarding fecklessness and ineptitude.